 Why have I been automatically booked for a drain down?

 To ensure that we offer our owners the maximum protection, your holiday home has automatically been booked in for the week commencing 13 November.
-If you wish to change or cancel this service please ensure that you return the completed drain down form to the Caravan Village Reception no later than 20 October.
+If you wish to change or cancel this service please ensure that you return the completed drain down form to the Caravan Village Reception no later than the specified date on the form.
 Failure to do so will result in your holiday home being drained down and you incurring further charges should you wish your holiday home reconnected and drained down later.

 How do I know if my drain down is booked?

-You should receive a confirmation letter in the post within seven days.
+You should receive a confirmation email within seven working days.
 If you do not receive this, please contact the park to confirm your booking of the drain down.
 Please check the dates carefully and keep a copy of this for your records.